Plumbing

 If all of the above methods for isolating the reason for your household’s low water pressure don’t work, it may be a good idea to check in with your neighbors before spending time and money on a fix.

-It may be a neighborhood or city-wide problem that is entirely out of your control.
+It may be a neighborhood or city-wide problem entirely out of your control.

 If you’re on city water, the water department may temporarily decrease your flow rate, which would cause low water pressure until it’s turned back up.
-Check with your neighbors or give your local water department a call to see if anything is going on that could be causing your low water pressure.
+Check with your neighbors or call your local water department to see if anything is going on that could be causing your low water pressure.

 How to Increase the Water Pressure In Your Home